• Skip to primary navigation

 • Remove the bones from the pork chops and cut into ½-inch cubes.
 Place in a medium bowl.
 Combine with fish sauce, sugar, a dash of white pepper, and 1 teaspoon oil.
 Cover with plastic wrap and marinate in the fridge for about 1 hour.

 • In a medium pot over medium-low heat, add creamed corn and milk.
-Cook until the mixture has reduced by half and like a thick sauce, about 45 minutes, stirring often.
+Cook until the mixture has reduced by half and like a thick sauce, about 45 minutes, stirring often and scraping down the sides of the pot.

 • Just about 5 minutes before the creamed corn sauce is ready, in a medium saucepan over medium-high heat, heat up 1 tablespoon oil.
 Add the pork and cook until just cooked through, about 5 minutes.
 Remove from heat.